-I am the author of 16 books on artificial intelligence and the semantic web.
+I am a consultant and the author of 16 books on artificial intelligence and the semantic web.
 I use this blog to share ideas and code snippets using my favorite languages: Clojure, Java, Haskell, Common Lisp, and Ruby.

 Wednesday, December 29, 2004

 How often is language choice dictated by the availability of existing libraries?
 For me, quite often!
 I have been looking at two approaches to leveraging Java code for alternative languages/platforms:

 IKVM - a JVM implementation (uses GNU CLASSPATH) that runs inside Mono and Microsoft's .Net CLRs

 PyLucene - the large Java Lucene search application is compiled using GNU gcj into native code and then wrapped using SWIG as a Python library

 I have used PyLucene with Python: great to be able to effectively use a large Java application in Python.
 I have not experimented with IKVM yet, but for a practical Java programmer who might need to reuse some code in the .Net framework: it looks promising.